TRPG0/ArchipelagoULTRAKILL/README.md

 # Something's not working!

-If you have trouble setting up ULTRAKILL randomizer or have found any bugs that need fixing, feel free to join the [AP After Dark](https://discord.gg/Sbhy4ykUKn) Discord server and ask about it in the `#ultrakill` channel.
+If you have trouble setting up ULTRAKILL randomizer or have found any bugs that need fixing, feel free to join the [Archipelago](https://discord.gg/archipelago) Discord server and ask about it in the `#ultrakill` channel.